What are you looking for?

 Flame Lily

-The Flame Lily is Zimbabwe’s national plant and is renowned for its striking, vividly colored flowers, often in shades of bright red to orange.
+The Flame Lily is Zimbabwe’s national plant and is renowned for its striking, vividly coloured flowers, often in shades of bright red to orange.
 This tuberous plant thrives in diverse habitats like forests, grasslands, and sand dunes.

 Notable for its toxicity, all parts, especially the tubers, contain the alkaloid colchicine.
 The flame lily is pollinated mainly by butterflies and sunbirds.
 It is sensitive and susceptible to diseases, making it rare.
 It’s propagated by seeds or rhizome division and flourishes best in full sun and well-drained soil.